Teoroo-CMC/PiNNAcLe-FT/README.md

 # Approach
 + Construct a diverse dataset for target systems using low-cost foundation models (e.g., MACE-MP-0, https://github.com/ACEsuit/mace-foundations).
 + Pre-train PiNet2-P3 models on this dataset for the gen0 model, i.e. foundation model distillation.
-+ Initiate the PiNNAcLe-FT workflow to fine-tune the pre-trained PiNet2-P3 models with DFT labels and the matched atomic address.
++ Initiate the PiNNAcLe-FT workflow to fine-tune the pre-trained PiNet2-P3 models with DFT labels and the matched atomic dress.

 # Installation
 + Download the PiNNAcLe-FT repo